Augmented Reality is more than Virtual Reality

 Eye Tracking

 The optics discussed have the interesting feature to also deliver a picture of the user’s retina right on the displays.
 By integrating an array of light receptors into the display, we would get a camera recording the pattern and its position, hence the eye position.
 A problem here is how to get enough light into the eye to obtain a bright enough picture of the retina.
-Even a quite strong infrared lighting would have difficulties in daylight situations.
+Even a strong infrared lighting would have difficulties in daylight situations.
+An alternative might be to obtain just a blurred picture of the pupil and iris.
+With some image processing, even this might deliver an accurate enough pupil position.

 Mask Displays

 The usefulness of AR displays could be greatly enhanced by a means of shielding certain sections of the FOV against the environment, in order to display virtual objects without unwanted “transparency”.
 The concept and practical aspects have been discussed in [1] and [4], where it has been shown that simple masks, even close to the eye, can provide for very detailed, and surprisingly crisp object coverage.
-However, a convincing technology for such a “mask display” is still to be found.
+Alas, a convincing technology for such a “mask display” is still to be found.

 Summary

-WeWe have seen that high resolution near eye displays with only one mirror can be constructed if the display itself is used as a functional element in the optical design, by giving it a curved surface.
+We have seen that high resolution near-eye displays with only one mirror can be constructed if the display itself is used as a functional element in the optical design, by giving it a curved surface.

 The ellipses hence became spheres, and the resolution and FOV achievable with this are virtually unlimited.
 But moreover, and quite surprisingly, the eyebox also turned our to be very large, in spite of the big magnification factor of the assembly.
+In fact, it does not even exist in the classical sense What mostly occurs with displacements is just a slight focus change.

 Finally it turned out that even with a flat display, the on-axis approach yields a very large FOV, 40° of it with good resolution and a lot more on top, and also with a large eyebox.